wearehanno/action-semantic-release/README.md

 As well as ensuring that every commit has a usable title, this format also allows us to automatically determine when a new version should be generated on a project and publish this automatically, along with the corresponding release notes.

-When this action is run on a repository, it will analyse the `main` branch:
+When this Action is run on a repository, it will analyse the `main` branch:

 - If there is at least 1 new commit with a `feat:`, `fix:` or `build:` prefix, a new release will be triggered. (a MINOR release in the case of `feat`, a PATCH release in the case of `fix` or `build`).
 - a commit that has a footer BREAKING CHANGE:, or appends a ! after the type/scope, introduces a breaking API change (correlating with MAJOR in semantic versioning).